When it comes to picking a workout split that maximizes muscle growth, there’s a lot of factors that need to be considered.

 So to sum up the video, if you’re a more intermediate or advanced lifter, here’s what your upper body workout could look like.

-And as for your second upper body workout during the week, you want to stick to the same general outline I showed earlier in this video but switch up the exercises.
+And as for your second workout during the week, you want to stick to the same general outline I showed earlier in this video but switch up the exercises.

 For example, these exercises are a good option for your next upper body workout during the week as they compliment the ones I mentioned in this video.

-There’s endless possibilities when it comes to structuring your upper lower split and upper body workouts.
+There's endless possibilities when it comes to structuring your workouts.
 So experiment with different exercises but stick to the general outline I mentioned earlier.

 And for a complete step-by-step science-based program that shows you exactly how to train, eat, and recover week after week to maximize your results, then: